dkelly255/python-checkers/README.md

 # Python Hangman (Work in progress)

-Readme documentation for Hangman game created using Python, played in the terminal
+This Readme documentation supports the application game "Hangman" created using Python, and played in the terminal

 # UX Planes
 ## Strategy
-### User Stories
-As a user I would like to be able to:
+In terms of User Stories - As a user I would like to be able to:
-- Play a game of Checkers against the computer or against another user
+- Play a game of Hangman against the computer
-- Be able to play the game on boards of different sizes (standard, large and extra large)
+- Be able to see my progress through the game in terms of guesses used, guessed remaining and answer letters revelead
-- View the rules, objectives & history of the game of Checkers
+- Have the option to either exit the game or play again upon completing a game

 ## Scope
+To facilitate & guide the design of the application, I created a flowchart using Microsoft Excel to map the flow control and activity sequencing throughout the game.
+The Flowchart below shows the overflow of the application logic & flow:
 ### - Wireframe & Flowchart
-To guide the design of the application, I created a flowchart using Microsoft Excel to map the flow control and activity sequencing throughout the game.
-The Flowchart below shows the overflow of the application logic & flow:

 ![Wireframe](readme/images/hangman/hangman-wireframe.png)